jjindrich/jjazure-templates/dns-private-vm/readme.md

 # Virtual Network with Azure DNS Private zone

+!!!
+Limitation: Latest Ubuntu is not supported with .local domain

 ## Deploy template with DNS

 Template deploys Azure DNS privaaz vte zone with A record of db.jjdev.local